cgbaboua/Projet_Court/README.md

 `python3 clustal.py --seq_file Examples/HGlobin.fasta --blosum_file blosum62.txt --display_dendrogram`

 *Note: Example FASTA sequences are sourced from Uniprot and NCBI.
 The program can handle FASTA formats from both Uniprot and NCBI.*
+*Note : In the [Examples/](https://github.com/cgbaboua/Projet_Court/tree/main/Examples) repository, you'll find example fasta files and the results obtained with these files.*
 ### Outputs

 At the end of execution, a new folder named `Outputs/` will be created to contain the alignment results.
 This folder will include the multiple sequence alignment in a `.txt` format, and optional dendrogram images if requested.